kalwalt/kalwalt.github.io/privacy.md

 ---
 layout: default
-title: "Privacy page | Walter Perdan alias kalwalt website - www.kalwaltart.it"
+title: Privacy page | Walter Perdan alias kalwalt website - www.kalwaltart.it
-description: "This is the page for privacy description of the kalwalt (Walter Perdan) website - wwww.kalawaltart.it"
+description: This is the page for privacy description of the kalwalt (Walter Perdan) website - wwww.kalawaltart.it
 ---

 ### Privacy

 A number of our pages use cookies to remember:

   your display preferences, such as contrast colour settings or font size if you have already replied to a survey pop-up that asks you if the content was helpful or not (so you won't be asked again) if you have agreed (or not) to our use of cookies on this site

 Also, some videos embedded in our pages use a cookie to anonymously gather statistics on how you got there and what videos you visited.